NReilingh/describe-repo-schema/README.md

 Declarative repository architecture

-## Background and Objective
+## Background and Rationale

 Every source code repository exists to provide some kind of asset or resource to the outside world.
 The simplest example could be a repo that stores a blog post in a single text file.
-Closer to the opposite end of complexity, a repo could store source code for a web service which relies on external dependencies, must be compiled in a build, and includes automations for testing, code statistics, and deployment to production infrastructure.
+A complex example would be a repo that stores source code for a web service which relies on external dependencies, must be compiled in a build, and includes automations for testing, code statistics, and deployment to production infrastructure.